johnbumgardner/johnbumgardner/README.md

 I also like history, exercising, golfing, and cooking.

-Based currently out of Raleigh, North Carolina.
+Based out of Raleigh, North Carolina.